hyperspacey/primetables/README.md

 	to a file.
 By 20000 primes, the output file will be approx. 1GB and too large to open even in Notepad++.
 -	Producing a subset of prime multiplication tables seems like an obvious progression, that would mitigate the above
 -	Needs better exception handling
+-	The (naive) implementation of the output writer calculates multiplications twice; I should reuse values already generated